Dean Baker: Early life and education

-Baker grew up in the Lake View neighborhood of Chicago, Illinois.
+Baker was born into a Jewish family and grew up in the Lake View neighborhood of Chicago, Illinois.
 In 1981, Baker graduated from Swarthmore College with a bachelor's degree in history with minors in economics and philosophy.
 In 1983, he received a master's degree in economics from the University of Denver.
 In 1988, he received a PhD from the University of Michigan in economics.

-Career
+Economics career

 Baker was a lecturer at the University of Michigan from 1988 to 1989 and an assistant professor of economics at Bucknell University from 1989 to 1992.
 From 1992 to 1998, he was an economist at the Economic Policy Institute.
 During this time, he published a paper with Mark Weisbrot in a journal of evolutionary economics.

 In 1999, Baker and Weisbrot co-founded the Center for Economic and Policy Research (CEPR), a US independent, nonpartisan think tank that produces economic research on US national affairs (social security, healthcare, the US national budget), and international topics (the global economy, the International Monetary Fund or Latin America policy).
 In that same year Baker was a senior research fellow at the Preamble Center for Public Policy.

 Baker has consulted with officials from the World Bank and provided testimony to the Joint Economic Committee of the U.S. Congress and to the OECD's Trade Union Advisory Council.

 From 1996 to 2006, Baker was the author of a weekly online commentary on the economic reporting of The New York Times and The Washington Post, the Economic Reporting Review.
 Since 2006, he has continued this commentary on his blog Beat The Press, formerly published at The American Prospect and now on CEPR's website.